 - b.
-Select the templates to add. - c.
-Click Add.

-To remove a template:

-a.
-Click the x icon for the individual template.
+Select the check box for the templates you want to add. - c.
+Click Add. - To remove a template, click the x icon for the individual template.

 Note: The templates in the table are executed in the order they appear.
-The templates can be reordered using the $\sqrt{\ }$ icons.
+The templates can be reordered using the $\sqrt{\uparrow}$ icons.